1. Name of the location of 90% of epistaxis

 There are two types of allergic rhinitis: seasonal (Hayfever) and perennial.
 In the first the symptoms of the condition are present for a period of time and then go away; in perennial rhinitis they are always present.

 Grass pollens are the commonest seasonal allergens but tree and fungal allergens are also found.
 House dust mite, cat and dog dander are the commonest perennial allergens.
+Occupational rhinitis falls into this group.

 The symptoms of allergic rhinitis are sneezing, nasal itching, clear nasal discharge and nasal obstruction.
 These occur on exposure to the allergen.
 In seasonal allergic rhinitis, these symptoms are pronounced during the summer and when the grass has been cut.
 People allergic to cats get the same symptoms when a cat is or has been, present in a room.